 more disks when they’re needed.

 So, I thought it was time to liberate the disk drive from its sheet metal prison.
 I wanted to be able to add CPU servers when I needed more of that, and add more disk space, to be used on any of my servers, when I needed more disk space.
-There is not a right ratio of compute to data store.
-It all depends on what you're doing and where you are in the life cycle of your applications.
+There is not a right ratio of compute to data storage.
+It all depends on what you’re doing and where you’re in the life cycle of your applications.

-In short, I wanted to scale out and not just up.
-And do to that, I thought that the best technology to connect the server with its disks would be Ethernet.
+In short, I wanted to scale out and not just up server with its disks would be Ethernet.

 The other storage technologies (Fibre Channel, SCSI, and SAS) had either volume limitations or architectural limitations.
 SCSI had a maximum of sixteen devices on a single cable which was limited to about six meters in length .
 I wanted essentially unlimited devices and cable lengths.

-Fibre channel, with it's point-to-point, switched, or token ring arbitrated loop, certainly expanded the options, but at a very high expense.
+Fibre Channel (FC), with its point-to-point, switched, or token ring arbitrated loop, certainly expanded the options, but at a very high expense.
 At the time, putting a $3,000 board in a $1,000 server seemed like something to avoid.
 The technology was really more appropriate to mainframe-like systems, like the large Sun Microsystem boxes.
-FC was like HIPPI SCSI meets IBM's ESCON fiber channels.
+FC was like HIPPI SCSI meets IBM’s ESCON fibre channels.
 Even the name evokes the bus and tag IBM channels.

 The other problem was that iSCSI is very heavy weight.
 The original draft justified this by saying that all storage arrays were very large systems that could handle a complex stack.
 I wasn’t looking for that.
 I was looking for a small shelf of disks with multiple connections to a network that would be light weight.
 One could imagine disks having an RJ45 connector right on the controller board instead of the current SATA/SAS connectors.